Skip to main content

 It can become inflamed in the conditions acute pancreatitis and chronic pancreatitis, causing upper tummy pain, usually with feeling sick (nausea) and/or being sick (vomiting).
 The pain is usually in the centre of the upper part of your tummy, but can be felt on the left.
 In acute pancreatitis there is usually also a fever and you may feel very unwell in yourself.

 Any of the above conditions can cause pain in the LUQ area, whether you are pregnant or not, so you should always get checked out.
-However, in pregnancy a common cause of discomfort is the sheer pressure of the womb pressing on other organs, and pressing them into the diaphragm.
+In early pregnancy it is important to consider ectopic pregnancy.

-Also problems with indigestion tend to be common in pregnancy, again at least partly due to the pressure on the stomach.
+In pregnancy a common cause of discomfort is the pressure of the womb (uterus) pressing on other organs, and pressing them into the diaphragm.
+Problems with indigestion tend to be common in pregnancy, again at least partly due to the pressure on the stomach.
 Urinary tract infections are also more common in pregnancy.

 In young children it is often quite difficult for them to show exactly where the pain is.
 If this is the case, the field of options widens to almost any cause of tummy ache.
-In children common causes include:
+In children, common causes include:

 • Constipation.